 We reach three main conclusions.
-First, we quantify the impact of the U.K. labour supply shock in the past 15 years to 2019 as having lowered UK labour productivity by around a fifth of the 25 log point shortfall.
-While this is modest relative to the overall shortfall, it is still sizable in absolute terms.
+First, we quantify the impact of the U.K. labour supply shock in the 15 years to 2019 as having lowered UK labour productivity by around a fifth of the 21 log point shortfall.
+While this is modest relative to the overall shortfall it is still sizable in absolute terms.
+Nevertheless, it should be stressed that increased labour supply and capital shallowing is not the main explanation for the post-GFC weakness of labour productivity in the UK.
+Instead, a shortfall in total factor productivity (TFP) is the main factor behind the productivity shortfall during the medium run.